keshprasadbca2024-collab/Emotion-Detection-Learning-Support-Engine/README.md

 - Training ke baad model ko save kiya aur next step ke liye use kiya.

 Is process se model ki performance aur prediction accuracy mein improvement dekhne ko mila.

+14. BERT Model Fine-Tuning

+- Loaded the pre-trained BERT model.
+- Used the processed training and validation data.
+- Fine-tuned the model using the training dataset.
+- Monitored training and validation performance.
+- Saved the trained model for testing and future use.